Other Geologic Hazards

 Elevated concentrations of carbon dioxide (CO2) and associated reduced concentrations of oxygen (O2) in building spaces are a growing environmental hazard in western Pennsylvania.

-In the past, this problem was generally the result of blackdamp (a miner’s term for gas composed of CO2 and nitrogen) from abandoned underground coal mines.
-In recent years, serious CO2 hazards related to reclamation of surface coal mines have emerged.
+During the past, this problem was generally the result of blackdamp (a miner’s term for gas composed of CO2 and nitrogen) from abandoned underground coal mines.
+During recent years, serious CO2 hazards related to reclamation of surface coal mines have emerged.

 Pennsylvania carbon dioxide resources include: